cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 }
 >```

-Step 2 , attach external authorization to Istio
+Step 2: attach external authorization to Istio

-Cloudentity Istio authorizer is designed to be a native Istio extension that uses [Istio External authorizer](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) model.Add `extensionProviders` under `mesh` section to indicate that `acp-authorizer` will be an external authz provider.
+Cloudentity Istio authorizer is designed to be a native Istio extension that uses [Istio External authorizer](https://istio.io/latest/docs/tasks/security/authorization/authz-custom/) model.
+Following the Step 2 instructions under the "Quickstart" tab, add `extensionProviders` under `mesh` section to indicate that `acp-authorizer` will be an external authz provider.

 ```bash